 Afronista Statement Necklace

 The Gone Rural Traditional African Zulu beaded necklace is a statement piece.
-There aren’t to many ways that can say “I am proud of my African identity” better than this delightful, authentic hand-made Zulu accessory.
+There aren’t too many ways that can say “I am proud of my African identity” better than this delightful, authentic hand-made Zulu accessory.

 Afronista Bold colored accessories

-This colorful round Zulu multi color beaded necklace is all about boldly declaring your identity.
+This colorful round Zulu multi-color beaded necklace is all about boldly declaring your identity.
 It is beautiful and regal.
 It gives a boost to monotone outfits and accents bright-colored items.

 Afronista African Style Stacked bracelets